alexDidLoad/DinerTimer/README.md

 - A simple food timer app for typical breakfast foods!

-- Each item has their own methods of cooking and cook times will vary depending on your preferred choice of doneness.
+- Each item has their own methods of cooking and cook times will vary depending on your preferred choice of doneness

+- Alerts user when item is done by using

-- Project was done with 100% programmatic UI (No Storyboard)
+- Project was completed using 100% programmatic UI (No Storyboard)

+- MVC design pattern

 #### Frameworks

 - UIKit
 - AVFoundation
+- UserNotifications
-- UNUserNotifications
+- NotificationCenter
 - Core Animation
 - Core Graphics